How to Use This Calculator:

 The Margin of Safety Formula

 To find the Margin of Safety, you first need to find the Sticker Price of a business and its stock.
 In order to evaluate the Sticker Price you want to find the Growth Rate, the P/E Ratio, and the Minimum Acceptable Rate of Return.
-You can find these numbers on financial statements and plug them into the calculator below to see value of the company.
+You can find these numbers on financial statements and plug them into the calculator above to see value of the company.

 Next, you simply cut that price in half (or take 50%) and that is your Margin of Safety price.
 For example, if you wanted to buy into a business that was worth $80, you would look for a Margin of Safety of $40.
 If the company cannot be bought at $40 then you should add it to your watchlist and exercise patience.